Geometric Arbitrage Theory and Market Dynamics Reloaded: A Guiding Example

 Equation (\ref{raw}) can be rewritten as

 meaning that for the price of the synthetic zero bond

-the process $\{\beta_t\bar{S}_t^{x,T}\}_{t\in[0,T[}$ is a $P$-martingale for all maturities $T\in[0,+\infty[$.
-Therefore, $\beta$ is a pricing kernel and the no-free-lunch-with-vanishing-risk condition is satisfied.
+the process $(\beta_t\bar{S}_t^{x,T})_{t\in[0,T[}$ is a $P$-martingale for all maturities $T\in[0,+\infty[$.
+Therefore, if the positive stochastic process $\beta$ is a martingale, then it is a pricing kernel and the no-free-lunch-with-vanishing-risk condition is satisfied. here below we will investigate under what conditions this is the case.
 Conversely, from (NFLVR) one can infer the vanishing of the curvature.
-We have thus rediscovered theorem \ref{holonomy}.
+We have thus rediscovered Theorem \ref{holonomy}.